-CrowdStrike recently observed a malicious activity associated with Magniber ransomware, a threat that has been active since 2017.
-In the recent wave of attacks the threat actors attempted to trigger the PrintNighmare vulnerability on systems belonging to victims in South Korea.
+CrowdStrike recently observed malicious activity associated with Magniber ransomware, a threat that has been active since 2017.
+In the recent wave of attacks, the threat actors attempted to trigger the PrintNighmare vulnerability on systems belonging to victims in South Korea.

 “CrowdStrike recently observed new activity related to a 2017 ransomware family, known as Magniber, using the PrintNighmare vulnerability on victims in South Korea.
 On July 13, CrowdStrike successfully detected and prevented attempts at exploiting the PrintNightmare vulnerability, protecting customers before any encryption takes place.” reads the post published by CrowdStrike.

-The ransomware drops a ransom note that does not reveal anything about the ransomware operators, it only provides instructions to cantact the threat actors for negotiation.
+The ransomware drops a ransom note that does not reveal anything about the ransomware operators, it only provides instructions to contact the threat actors for negotiation.

 According to BleepingComputer, Magniber’s activity spiked in the last 30 days, experts reported almost 600 submissions on the ID Ransomware platform.

-Researchers believe that other ransomware gang will start using PrintNightmare exploits in their operations.
+Researchers believe that other ransomware gangs will start using PrintNightmare exploits in their operations.